Areas of Expertise

 Most of the more than 1800 mushrooms and slime molds in our Mycology Collection are from North Carolina.
 The recent mycological emphasis has been on the local fungal flora, including specimens fruiting on the museum grounds.
 Additionally, we are serving as a resource for the state Poison Control Center.
 We are assisting with the public outreach through our mushroom exhibit and are providing support to our Education Department on all things fungal.

-Denise Furr is a Malacologist, or a person who studies mollusks.
-Her primary goal is to survey the mollusks of the Piedmont and contribute data to the Natural Heritage Inventory.
-Since there are very few researchers in this field, she is doing research to identify specimens and produce publications on the mollusk population in our area.
-Our Malacology Collection is one of only two major mollusk collections in the state, the other being the NC State Museum, with which she is working closely.
+Malacology is the study of mollusks.
+Researchers at the museum are working to survey the mollusks of the Piedmont and contribute data to the Natural Heritage Inventory.
+Our Malacology Collection is one of only two major mollusk collections in the state, the other being the NC State Museum.

 There are about 75 different species of land snails in the South Piedmont and over 500 species of marine mollusks on the coast of the Carolinas.
 The Schiele currently has over 600 species in the mollusk research collection including some exotic species.
 The number of mollusk species in the world is second only to the number of insect species.